-Basis for selection and assessment of trading partners:

-☐ Financial position

-Business reputation

-Skill and experiences

-- Product and service quality - Engage in business with good governance principle the agreement with customers with transparency and fairness.
+Basis for selection and assessment of trading partners: ☐ Financial position ☐ Business reputation ☐ Product and service quality ☐ Skill and experiences ☐ Engage in business with good governance principle ☐ Conscientious of responsibility toward community, society, and the environment Treatment with customers: The Company emphasizes dedication toward good service quality, and utmost customer benefit and satisfaction.
+The company conducts business in compliance with term and condition of the agreement with customers with transparency and fairness.
 The company has unit prepared to provide advice and listen to customer suggestion or thought.
-Guideline for treatment with customers are:

-Treatment with customers: The Company emphasizes dedication toward good service quality, and utmost customer benefit and satisfaction.
-The company conducts business in compliance with term and condition of

-The company utilizes hire purchase contract which is fair to customers

-Upholding customer's right to utilize vehicle

-Upholding customer's right to receive vehicle registration upon complete installment payment in full

-\square Provide factual and complete vehicle information and characteristics to buyer
+Guideline for treatment with customers are: ☐ The company utilizes fair hire purchase contract without conditions infringing on customer's right ☐ Upholding customer's right to utilize vehicle Upholding customer's right to receive vehicle registration upon complete installment payment in full Provide factual and complete vehicle information and characteristics to buyer Arrange for process/ channel for customer complaint for service problem or inappropriate service, via web page, company email, line communication.
+So that the company may prevent/ rectify problem with customer promptly, and appropriately including utilizing the information for further product and service improvement or development.
 Retain and monitor stringently, appropriately, customer confidential information, and shall not disclose such confidential information to others unless with customer consent or required by law

-□ Shall not demand or accept cash, gift, or reward or any other benefit from customer or any other individuals except under customary practice

-Undertake business in accordance with good governance principle without promoting or encouraging unlawful activities or transaction

-Treatment with competitors: The Company emphasizes business conducts mindful of good business ethics, engaging in business professionally, upholding fair competition not engaging in misinformation or any other means inconsistent with fair competition, not in search of competitor confidential information in a dishonest way or inappropriately e.g. payment made to competitor employee, and defaming competitor based on accusation falsely fabricated.
+$\ \square$ Shall not demand or accept cash, gift, or reward or any other benefit from customer or any other individuals except under customary practice $\hfill \square$ Undertake business in accordance with good governance principle without promoting or encouraging unlawful activities or transaction Treatment with competitors: The Company emphasizes business conducts mindful of good business ethics, engaging in business professionally, upholding fair competition not engaging in misinformation or any other means inconsistent with fair competition, not in search of competitor confidential information in a dishonest way or inappropriately e.g. payment made to competitor employee, and defaming competitor based on accusation falsely fabricated.
 The company avoids conduct which may impact on competition and engages in relationship building and exchanging opinion and experiences via the hire purchase association continuing every year.
 Treatment with Government Sector: The Company engages in business strictly in full compliance with law and regulations, requirements or various rules of relevant regulatory entities, with established direct operational oversight sub-committee, providing full cooperation, supporting government entity when opportunities arise.

-Treatment with society, and environment: The Company engages in business with socially responsible policy emphasizing due care, supporting society, preserving environment, participating in constructive social and community activities where the entity is located, promoting utilization of environmentally friendly products, promoting energy conservation, educating and training of employees concerning environment.
-Notwithstanding the above, the company does not support any activities which may have caused damage to natural resources or community.
+Treatment with society, and environment: The Company maintains social responsibility policy recognizing business engagement with due care toward society, community, and the environment, and practice guidance as follows: $\hfill \Box$ Create corporate culture through integration of vision, commitment, strategy, and organizational goal to derive at the commercially sustainable growth $\hfill\Box$ Promote the provisioning of knowledge and training for directors, executives, and employees, to create conscientiousness for responsibilities toward community, environment, and society, support employee participation in company organized activities and/or activities, project initiated by authorities, and other private sector entities. $\hfill \square$ Participate socially in the support and promotion of activities to uphold the valuable tradition and culture including nourishing all religions, maintaining behavioral conduct of a good religious individual supporting religious activities regularly. $\square$ Campaign and crate conscientiousness for employees in the conservation and utilization of resources and energies, promote utilization of environmentally friendly products, and monitor energy conservation.
+Refrain from supporting activities which are harmful to natural resources, community, and the society. $\square$ Support strengthening, achieving sustainable self-reliance, mutual assistances, good quality of life, being happy and living in harmony, of company nearby communities consisting of schools, temples, and various communities